Find answers to common questions about the University of Wisconsin online data science master’s and graduate certificate programs.

 It depends on whether you choose to study full or part-time.
 The program consists of 12 courses (3 credits each).
 Students are encouraged to consider their own time constraints when estimating time to completion.
 Students with work, family, and volunteer obligations may require a slower pace.

-Are internships a required part of the program?
+Are internships a required part of the degree?

 Students are encouraged to participate in internships that provide opportunities to apply what they learn in work or field settings, but no internships are required.